dxing97/libdiscord/doc/BUILDING.md

 * jansson (used package bundled with ubuntu, version 2.9 or later should work, v2.7 has been confirmed to NOT work (json_pack changed behavior))
 * libcurl (used package bundled with ubuntu 17.10, any recent version should work)
-* ulfius (for simple REST requests, any recent version should work)
+* ulfius (any recent version should work)

-Note that each package has their own dependencies, including
+Note that each dependency has their own dependencies, except for jansson.

 Tested to buuld and work on Raspberry Pi 3 and Raspberry Pi W running Raspbian (stretch), but note that if you want to install libwebsockets with checkinstall on Raspbian,